First observation of the charmless baryonic decay $B^+\to\bar{\Lambda}p\bar{p}p$

-A further selection of the \Bp candidates relies on the two most powerful variables for discriminating between signal and background.
-They are the $\chisqip$ of the \Bp candidate with respect to the PV, and the product of the three final-state protons' identification probabilities $ \prod_i\mathcal{P}_{i}(p)$.
-Using \BuLPbarPPbar data in the sideband mass regions, defined as \mbox{$m(\Lbar\proton\antiproton\proton)\in[4700, 5049]\cup[5529,5800]\mevcc$}, along with simulated \Bp signal decays, the selection criteria are optimized separately for the long and downstream categories to enhance the expected signal significance ${S}/\sqrt{S+B}$, while ensuring an appropriate trade-off between signal efficiency and background rejection.
+The final selection of \Bp candidates uses the two most powerful variables that discriminate between signal and background: $\chisqip$ of the \Bp candidate, defined as the difference between the vertex-fit $\chi^2$ of a PV reconstructed with and without the $B^+$ meson, and the product of the nominal particle-identification classifiers of the three charged final-state particles, $\prod_i \mathcal{P}_i$.
+The $\chisqip$ distribution for signal is approximately that of $ \chi^2 $ for one degree of freedom.
+Each classifier, $\mathcal{P}_i$, is derived from an artificial neural network and ranges between 0 and 1, peaking near unity for correctly identified particles and near zero for misidentified ones~\cite{LHCb-DP-2014-002}.
+Using \BuLPbarPPbar data in the sideband mass regions, defined as \mbox{$m(\Lbar\proton\antiproton\proton)\in[4700, 5049]\cup[5529,5800]\mevcc$}, along with simulated \Bp signal decays, the selection criteria are optimized separately for the long and downstream categories to enhance the signal significance ${S}/\sqrt{S+B}$, even if the signal is somewhat lower than that expected.
 Here, $S$ and $B$ denote the expected signal and background yields within the signal region \mbox{$m(\Lbar\proton\antiproton\proton)\in[5254,5304]\mevcc$}.
-A common requirement $\chisqip<1.8~(1.6)$, along with a selection on the variable $\prod_i\mathcal{P}_{i}(p)>0.6~(0.7)$, is applied to the long (downstream) $\Lz$ category for the signal and the normalization channels.
-With respect to the preselection, the final selection criteria reduce background by a factor of 5, while retaining about 80\% of the signal.
-In order to avoid the experimenter’s bias, the results of the analysis were not examined until the full procedure had been defined.
+A common requirement $\log(\chisqip)<1.8~(1.6)$, along with a selection on the variable $\prod_i\mathcal{P}_{i}>0.6~(0.7)$, is applied to the long (downstream) $\Lz$ category for the signal and normalization channels.
+With respect to preselection criteria, the final selection criteria reduces background by a factor of 5 while retaining about 65\% of the signal.
+To avoid experimenter bias, data in the \BuLPbarPPbar~signal region are examined only after all selection criteria are finalized.